AionSystem/VERITAS/README.md

 - High-visibility red pin on responder map
 - Critical urgency flag in export data
 - Confirmation screen with location, instructions, and the monitoring boundary restated
-- Signal-acknowledgment receipt (responder "seen at T", STP-sealed) — declared engineering priority; until it ships, the system proves a signal was *sent and sealed*, not that it was *seen*
+- **Signal-acknowledgment receipt (built):** when a responder acknowledges the signal on the dashboard, an STP-sealed "seen at T by this deployment" receipt flows back to the sender's device, which shows *"a responder saw your signal."* Proves the signal was **seen** — never that rescue is dispatched, and the notification says so explicitly.
+Works cross-device via the shared backend, and on a single device via local storage (offline-safe)

 ---